 After some research, Cheryl purchased a set of glass enamels and began painting on glass.
 Online courses, books and studies of other painters have brought her to the development of a unique style of reverse glass painting.

-Cheryl employs techniques of traditional glass painting such as the “grisaille” technique of creating shadowing and texture and combines it with the addition of opaque high fire glass enamels and glass “frit” for color.
-She starts with drawings that are embellished with a bit of whimsy and then begins the painting and firing process which can take as many as six turns in the kiln to produce the final piece.
+Cheryl employs techniques of traditional glass painting such as the “grisaille” technique of creating shadowing and texture and combines it with the addition of opaque high fire glass enamels for detail and color.
+She starts with drawings that are embellished with a bit of whimsy and then begins the painting and firing process which can take as many as five turns in the kiln to produce the final piece.

-Animals, especially birds and owls take precedence in Cheryl’s work.
+Animals, especially dogs, cats, foxes and birds take precedence in Cheryl’s work.
 The scenery found around her current home in central Oregon has been a tremendous influence in the development of her subject matter.
 She enjoys detailing the close up and even sometimes partial view of an animal’s face or head.

 Working small is one of Cheryl’s trademarks, but that has not stopped her from also completing some very large glass and wood totem poles.
 Cheryl has recently completed a 10 foot, a 7 foot and a 5 foot totem pole that have each been installed around the Lake Arrowhead, CA area.